PavelKrinitsin/PavelKrinitsin/README.md

 ###

-<p align="left">- 🔭 I have completed Data Science courses from Netology.<br>- ⚡ I am working on developing ML algorithms for industrial equipment. <br>- 📚 I study machine learning and publish scientific articles on its application </p>
+<p align="left">- 🔭 I have completed Data Science courses from Netology.<br>- ⚡ I am working on developing ML algorithms for industrial equipment. <br>- 📚 I study machine learning and publish scientific articles on its application as part of my graduate studies </p>

 ### Skills